gomoni/it/README.md

 // 3 a
 ```

-The way how this is implemented is it changes `iter.Seq[T]` into
+The way how this is implemented is that `it` returns `iter.Seq2[int, T]`.
+This
-`iter.Seq2[int, T]`.
-That has some consequences for a chain as the `Chain2`
-struct is returned and `Filter2` method working on a pair must be called and
-later `Values()` dropping the index from the sequence.
+type uses functions suffixed by `2`.
+That means `Filter2` is used in this
+example.
+The `Values` functions returns the second value later on.

 ```go
 n := []string{"aa", "aaa", "aaaaaaa", "a"}